Bony Dashaco: Career

-In March 2016, the United States embassy in Cameroon visited Acmar group in Douala and had an interview with the group president based on US foreign policy in Cameroon.
+In March 2016, the United States embassy in Cameroon visited the Acmar group in Douala and had an interview with the group president based on US foreign policy in Cameroon.

 Dashaco was named one of Institut Choiseul for International Politics and Geoeconomics's list of 100 future economic leaders of Africa.

-In 2021, he launched three TV channels Dash TV, Dash Info and Dash Sports & entertainment.
+In 2021, he launched three TV channels Dash TV, Dash Info, and Dash Sports & entertainment.

 Personal life

 Dashaco is married and has two children.